Biographies of Prominent

 Annette May Thorup Tull

-Annette May Thorup Tull was born on May 12, 1948, in Salt Lake City, Utah, to deaf parents Verl Walter Thorup and Cleo Brown Smith.
+Annette May Thorup Tull was born on May 12, 1948, in Salt Lake City, Utah, to deaf parents, Verl Walter Thorup and Cleo Brown Smith.
 Verl graduated from the Utah School for the Deaf in 1940.
 In the fall of 1940, he enrolled at Gallaudet College, where he stayed for a year and a half before returning to Utah, where he lived in the most desired real estate on Yale Avenue, Salt Lake City, Utah (Gallaudet University Alumni Cards).

-Annette was an active member of the Church of Jesus Christ of Latter-day Saints and had held numerous positions in volunteer organizations (Obit).
+Annette was an active member of The Church of Jesus Christ of Latter-day Saints and had held numerous positions in volunteer organizations (Obit).

 She married Fred Michael Tull on May 4, 1967, in the Salt Lake Temple in Salt Lake City, Utah (Obituary).
 They had five children: Kimberly Ann, Karlus Pulley, Michelle Lynne, Omar Munoz, and Jason Michael.